The promise of

 Memory Improved

-in Alzheimer’s Mice ModelIn the Morris Water Maze test, mice treated with the active ingredient in IGC-AD1 significantly improved times and made less errors than those in the control group.
+in Alzheimer’s Mice ModelIn a Morris Water Maze test, mice dosed with the API in IGC-AD1 had significantly improved times and less errors than those in the control group demonstrating that memory improved in transgenic (APP/PS1) mice.

 Nature Protocols.
 2006; 1: 848-858; Int.
 J. Mol.
 Sci.
 2022, 23, 2757 - Neurotoxicity